aserena7/DataProcessesGroup20/README.md

 U.S. Educational Finances: 1276 rows and 11 columns

-U.S. Unemployment Rare: 595 rows and 5 columns
+U.S. Unemployment Rate: 100 rows and 31 columns (initial dataset)

 ## _What questions (from above) can be answered using the data in this dataset_